-That being said, if you are looking to buy an iPad to use with Patch Base, I'd recommend getting something that runs at least iOS9, or even iOS10, as in the years to come, iOS8 support will eventually be dropped for newer versions of Patch Base.
+That being said, if you are looking to buy an iPad to use with Patch Base, I'd recommend getting something that runs at least iOS 10, as in the years to come, iOS 9 support will eventually be dropped for newer versions of Patch Base.
 I strive to continue support as long as I can, but eventually it gets too difficult to support a growing number of iOS versions at the same time.

 The page on Recommended MIDI Interfaces in the Patch Base Manual should point you in the right direction.
 Basically you just need some sort of MIDI interface for your iPad.
 Or, if you synth has a USB MIDI port, then you just need a USB adapter for your iPad.

 Right now I don't make any promises about if or when certain editors will get made.
 I use people's votes to gauge the level of interest in each editor, but it also depends on how complex the editor needs to be, and how difficult it is for me to get a synth.
 I have to have the synth itself (at least on borrow) in order to make an editor and ensure it works well.
 So, for example, I know there are a lot of Ensoniq Fizmo owners out there who want me to make an editor!
 But I don't know anyone who has one nearby, they're rarely for sale, the MIDI documentation on them is missing/incomplete, and they cost a serious amount of cash!
 So please understand that I'm working within my limits, and I ultimately want to make everybody happy :)